 Once you have settled on a breed (and given careful consideration to whether or not it’s a good match for you and your lifestyle), it’s time to select a breeding service.

 Sadly, there are a lot of puppy mills out there that claim to be breeding services.
-Puppy mills are no better than (and might even be worse than) sellers on Craigslist and other online sites.
+Puppy mills are the worst.
 Dogs from puppy mills tend to have extensive health issues and bad temperaments.
 Moreover, puppy mills abuse their dogs by keeping them in cramped cages, underfeeding them, and allowing them to live in their own filth.
 Puppy mills are not the type of “business” that you should support.

 With that in mind, here is a list of requirements to look for you in your breeder: